 Flint Ridge is a backcountry camp that offers more of a quiet, natural setting than the regular car campgrounds.
 You have to walk about five minutes to your site from the parking lot, and there are no flush toilets, showers, or campground host, but it’s completely free.
 The campground is popular and usually fills up in the summer.

-The sites are surrounded by leafy alder trees; there naturally aren’t any redwoods in this area.
+The campground is on a sunny shrub-covered hill by the sea.
+The sites are surrounded by leafy alder trees; there naturally aren’t any redwoods.
 The crash of the surf fills the camp, but the trees block most of the ocean view.
 The camp is fairly remote so there’s no traffic noise.

 The best site is number 8, which is in an attractive alder grove and is well-separated from the other sites.

 The camp is normally open all year, but in the past few years it’s been closed (including one time during Labor Day weekend) due to fire danger, smoke, and a government shutdown.

-© 2018 David Baselt
+© 2018, 2021 David Baselt